W4RH4WK/cpp-init/README.md

 However, AI assisted tooling should **not** be a part of your workflow at this point.
 Under no circumstances should AI be used to generate code for you.

+You may want to read [*AI is Creating a Generation of Illiterate Programmers*](https://nmn.gl/blog/ai-illiterate-programmers).

 ## Troubleshooting

 - Try to solve the issue by yourself first.